SanjaDini/HTECchallenge/TestExplanation.md

 - `useCases` - test all previously written scenarios(use case functionalites)

 ### Use Cases page submited exam
 - The exam is submitted  with written test cases(which are automated under `createUpdateDeleteUseCases`).
-When you run `createUpdateDeleteUseCases`, automated test will delete all use cases, create it once again, read, update and then delete.
+When you run `createUpdateDeleteUseCases`, automated test will delete all use cases, create it once again, read, update and then delete